 Ryan W. Owen joined Adams and Reese in 2010.
-He has been practicing law since 2006 and is a Partner in the firm’s Litigation Practice Group.
+He is a Partner in the firm’s Litigation Practice Group.

 Ryan is experienced in creditor’s rights practice, including complex commercial loan workouts and collections for regional and national banks.
 He advises clients on the benefits and consequences of the extraordinary relief afforded by prejudgment writs of garnishment and prejudgment writs of attachment.
 Through his collection work he has obtained injunctions against fraudulent transfers and other extraordinary relief.

 Ryan’s experience also includes other real estate and commercial litigation, including matters involving contract disputes, landlord/tenant, title insurance, corporate partnership disputes, FDUTPA claims, employment agreement/non-compete disputes, condominium association disputes, appeals, and easement and property line disputes.